Hatzalah: Operations

 Hatzalah uses a fly-car system, where members are assigned ad-hoc to respond to the emergency.
 The dispatcher requests any units for a particular emergency location.
 Members who think they will have best response times respond via handheld radios, and the dispatcher confirms the appropriate members.
 Two members will typically respond directly to the call in their private vehicles.
 A third member retrieves an ambulance from a base location.

 Each directly dispatched Hatzolah volunteer has a full medical technician "jump kit" in their car, with oxygen, trauma, and appropriate pharmaceutical supplies.
 Paramedic (EMT-P) members carry more extensive equipment and supplies, including EKG, IV, injection, intubation, and other pharmaceuticals.
 Each volunteer is called a unit (as in, a crew of one) and is assigned a unit number that starts with a neighborhood code, followed by a serial number for that neighborhood (e.g., "Q-120" means "Queens unit number 120").
-Ambulances also have unit numbers in the same format, with the first few numbers for each neighborhood reserved for the ambulance numbers.
-Some neighborhoods have begun to assign 3-digit unit numbers to their ambulances, using numbers out of the range assigned to human member units (e.g., 900-numbers).
+Ambulances used to have unit numbers in the same format, with the first few numbers for each neighborhood reserved for the ambulance numbers.
+By now all neighborhoods have begun to assign 3-digit unit numbers to their ambulances, using numbers out of the range assigned to human member units (e.g., 900-numbers).
+The new system is prone to confusion since every neighborhood has a 901, 902 etc. Often times dispatch and units on calls may get confused which bus is being called, i.e, B901 (the Boro Park bus) or F901 (the Flatbush bus) especially when Flatbush busses passing through Boro Park to and from Maimonidies Medical Center can, and often do, respond to Boro Park calls.

 In some areas there may be periods where coverage is not strong enough, for example on a summer weekend.
 When this happens, coordinators may assign an on-call rotation.
 The rotation may still respond from their houses, or they may stay at the garage through their shift.
 In such periods, Hatzalah functions closer to a typical EMS crew setup, though the dispatchers may still seek non-on-call members to respond, and there will still often be a non-ambulance responder as first dispatched, even if that responder starts from the base.

 In Israel, United Hatzalah relies upon mobile phone technologies which include an SOS app and a special emergency phone number, 1221, with messages to news organizations distributed by WhatsApp.

 Response times

-Hatzalah's model provides for speedy first responder response times.
+Hatzalah's model provides for rapid first responder response times.
 Each Hatzalah neighborhood's response time varies.
 For example, in Borough Park, Brooklyn, daytime response in life-threatening emergency are between 1–2 minutes, and nighttime response times are 5–6 minutes.
-In the Beverly-La Brea neighborhood of Los Angeles, response times average at sixty-to-ninety seconds.
+However, in the last few years with the implementation of Truck-1 (night on-call crews) the nighttime response in Boro Park has been shortened significantly.
+In the Beverly-La Brea neighborhood of Los Angeles, response times average at 60–90 seconds.

 In Israel, the response time is under 3 minutes.